GEO-Protocol/specs-protocol/transactions/transactions.md

 ```
 <img src="https://github.com/GEO-Project/specs-protocol/blob/master/transactions/resources/chart3.svg">

-In case if `Coordinator (D)` responds with "active" state — it is recommended for the node to keep processing of the transaction.
+In case if [`Coordinator`](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#coordinator) responds with "active" state — it is recommended for the node to keep processing of the transaction.
 In this case node simply reinitialize it's internal timeout and keeps waiting.
 This stage might be repeated several more times.
-It is important for middle-ware nodes to wait as long as `Coordinator (D)` asks to, otherwise - whole transaction would be dropped. [#8](https://github.com/GEO-Protocol/specs-protocol/issues/8)
+It is important for middle-ware nodes to wait as long as [`Coordinator`](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#coordinator) asks to, otherwise - whole transaction would be dropped. [#8](https://github.com/GEO-Protocol/specs-protocol/issues/8)

-**WARN:** There is an ability for the `Coordinator` to hang reservation for a long time and harm network liquidity.
+**WARN:** There is an ability for the [`Coordinator`](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#coordinator) to hang reservation for a long time and harm network liquidity.
 To avoid this — node must keep counting of prolongations done.
 In case if next one prolongation begins to be uncomfortable for the node — it might simply reject the transaction `[Stage B]`.
 Max amount of prolongations should be decided by each one node for itself, based on it's internal trust to the coordinator.
 Recommended amount of prolongations is `6` (3 minutes).

 #### Case 2: Transaction has not collected required amount

-* `Coordinator` **must** report transaction state via [Transaction State Message](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#response-transaction-state).
+* [`Coordinator`](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#coordinator) **must** report transaction state via [Transaction State Message](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#response-transaction-state).
-* `Node`, that requested the state, **must** process the reponse and in case if `Coordinator` responds with state that differs from "active" (for example, because required amount could not be collected on discovered paths) — `node` must reject the transaction [(Stage B)](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#stage-b-middle-wares-node-behaviour-after-transaction-reject).
+* `Node`, that requested the state, **must** process the reponse and in case if [`Coordinator`](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#coordinator) responds with state that differs from "active" (for example, because required amount could not be collected on discovered paths) — `node` must reject the transaction [(Stage B)](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#stage-b-middle-wares-node-behaviour-after-transaction-reject).
 Amount reservations might be dropped safely at this stage.

 ```mermaid
 sequenceDiagram